-The Federal Reserve continues to pursue efforts to lower inflation by raising interest rates.
-The Federal Reserve increased its key interest rate four nine times in 2023 and seven times in since 2022 as consumer goods prices continued continue to rise throughout the year. increase.
+The Federal Reserve increased its key interest rate nine ten times since 2022 as consumer goods prices continue to increase.
 Our operations are substantially affected by economic conditions, including inflation, which can impact consumer disposable income levels and spending habits.
 Although Avalon has not entered into any long-term fixed price contracts that could have a material adverse impact upon its financial performance in periods of inflation, adverse economic conditions could pressure Avalon's business and operating performance and financial results may suffer.
 In general, management believes that rising costs resulting from inflation could be passed on to customers; however, Avalon may need to absorb all or a portion of these cost increases depending upon competitive conditions at the time.